 Sales and use tax (SUT)

 As a general rule, the SUT shall be applied, collected, and paid on all transactions of taxable items in Puerto Rico.
-Taxable items consist of tangible personal property, taxable services, admissions, and what is known as bundled transactions.
+Taxable items consist of tangible personal property, taxable services, admissions, digital products, and what is known as bundled transactions.
 Excluded from this definition are professional associations and certain membership fees; stamps issued by professional associations, the Commonwealth of Puerto Rico, or the federal government; human blood, tissue, and organs; maintenance fees paid to resident associations; air and maritime tickets; real property; and bingos, raffles, and lottery.
 Other transactions that are exempt from SUT include export transactions; duty-free stores located at airport or maritime ports; prescription medicines; insulin; taxable items acquired for certain manufacturing operations (e.g. raw materials); and food and ingredients for food (except for prepared food, diet supplements, sweets, and carbonated beverages).

 The SUT rate is imposed at 10.5% at the state level and an additional 1% at the municipal level, for an aggregate 11.5%.
 Designated professional services and business-to-business (B2B) services are taxed at a 4% SUT rate.